Bragg Creek: History

 Bragg Creek is named after Albert Warren Bragg from Collingwood, Nova Scotia and his 14-year-old brother John Thomas who homesteaded in the area in 1894.
-The community was established between a forestry reserve, the Sarcee First Nations reserve and a Provincial Park.
+The community was established between a forestry reserve, the Tsuut'ina First Nations reserve and a Provincial Park.
 Ranching was the original primary economic generator in Bragg Creek.
 The economy diversified with the emergence of recreation in the 1920s.